JoaoMinistro17/Socket-RMI-Java/README.md

 # FSD - Distributed Systems

-FSD - Stands for distributed systems fundamentals (Fundamentos dos sistemas distribuidos)
+FSD stands for distributed systems fundamentals (Fundamentos dos Sistemas Distribuídos)

 This project consists in the client/server communication with java sockets and RMI.